alphagov/forms/design/prototype-version-7/task-list/README.md

 <br>

 ![Create your form.
 Screenshot](https://github.com/alphagov/forms/blob/documenting-prototype-version-7/design/prototype-version-7/screenshots/003-create-form-create-form-statuses-focus.png)
 *Updated version for Step “1.
-Create your form” with 4 rows of tasks under it.*
+Create your form” with 4 rows of tasks below and tags on the far right of each.*

 <br>